WanjiruMarionne/python-p3-instance-methods/README.md

 # Woof!
 ```

-If you execute this code in the terminal by running `python lib/dog.py`, you
+If you execute this code in the terminal by running `python3 lib/dog.py`, you
 should see "Woof!" written out.

 By defining `bark()` within the `Dog` class, `bark` becomes a method of all